Code-Institute-Submissions/Pretro-MS3_Travelbook_AprResub/README.md

 As a user of this site, I want to

-1. As a user, i want to be able to understand what the site is about.
+1. As a user, i want to be able to understand what the site is about so that i can decide if this is a site of my interest.

-2. As a user, i must be able to easy navigate through the different pages of the site.
+2. As a user, i want to easy navigate through the different pages so that i can use the site.

-3. As a user, i want to be able to register an account.
+3. As a user, i want to register an account so that i can become a member.

-4. As a user, i want the process of registration to be simple.
+4. As a user, i want the process of registration to be simple so that i can start make use of the site and not lose interest with registration processes that take a long time.

-5. As a user, i want to be able to easily log in to the site.
+5. As a user, i want to easily log in so that i can start using the website at once.

-6. As a user, i want to be able to manage my travel journal information in an easy way.
+6. As a user, i want to manage my travel journal information easily so that it can be time efficient.

-7. As a user, i want to be able to add travel journal stories.
+7. As a user, i want to be able to add travel journal stories so that i can share my stories with others.

-8. As a user, i want to be able to read other members travel journal stories.
+8. As a user, i want to read other members travel journal stories so that i can compare it with mine journal stories.

-9. As a user, i want to be able to search other members travel journal stories.
+9. As a user, i want to search other members travel journal stories so that i can see where the most popular travel destination are.

-10. As a user, i want to comment other members travel stories.
+10. As a user, i want to comment other members travel stories so that i can follow up others stories and compare with mine stories.

-11. As a User, i want to chat with other members.
+11. As a User, i want to chat with other members so that i can communicate with them.

 ## __The purpose of the travel journal is to :__